life2free/sortutils/README.md

 ## Python

 Use Python3.
 There are two test files. `sort_unittest.py` is used for Unit Test.
-Navigate to folder `python`, Run below commands to check:
+Navigate to folder `python`, run below commands to check:

 ```
 python3 sort_unittest.py